chef/knife-azure/README.md

       # Delete a server and purge it from the Chef server
       $ knife azure server delete MyNewNode --purge -y

+Use the --help option to read more about each subcommand.
+Eg:

+    knife azure server create --help

 ## Detailed Usage

 ### Common Configuration
 Most configuration options can be specified either in your knife.rb file or as command line parameters.
 The CLI parameters override the knife.rb parameters.

-Use --help option to read more about each subcommand.
-Eg:
-      knife azure server create --help

-Options common and necessary for all subcommands:
+The following options are required for all subcommands:

-      option :azure\_publish\_settings\_file       Path to your .publishsettings file OR
+    option :azure\_publish\_settings\_file      Path to your .publishsettings file

+OR

     option :azure\_subscription\_id             Your Azure subscription ID
     option :azure\_mgmt\_cert                   Management certificate in PEM format option :azure\_api\_host\_name              Your Azure API host name

 ### Azure Image List Subcommand
 Outputs a list of all linux images that are available to use for provisioning.
 You should choose one of these to use for the :azure_source_image parameter to the server create command.
 You can use the filter option to see a detailed image list.

     knife azure image list

 ### Azure Server Create Subcommand
 This subcommand provisions a new server in Azure and then performs a Chef bootstrap.
 The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.

 #### Windows Bootstrapping Requirements
-knife-azure depends on knife-windows: https://github.com/opscode/knife-windows to bootstrap Windows machines via winrm(Basic, NTLM and Kerberos) or ssh.
+knife-azure depends on knife-windows: https://github.com/opscode/knife-windows to bootstrap Windows machines via winrm (Basic, NTLM and Kerberos authentication) or ssh.

-The distro/template to be used for the same is: https://github.com/opscode/knife-windows/blob/master/lib/chef/knife/bootstrap/windows-chef-client-msi.erb
+The distro/template to be used for bootstrapping is: https://github.com/opscode/knife-windows/blob/master/lib/chef/knife/bootstrap/windows-chef-client-msi.erb

-Windows source images should have the WinRM service enabled and the authentication should be set accordingly(Basic, NTLM and Kerberos).
+Windows source images should have the WinRM service enabled and the authentication should be set accordingly (Basic, NTLM and Kerberos).
 Firewall rules should be added accordingly to the source images.
 Refer to the link to configure this: https://github.com/opscode/knife-windows#nodes

-#### Azure specific options
+#### Azure-specific Options
       :azure_dns_name                   Required.
 The DNS prefix name that can be used to access the cloud service which is unique within Windows Azure.
 If you want to add new VM to an existing service/deployment, specify an exiting